magazine-k/author-order-by-login-name/readme.txt

 Sort author options in alphabetical order of login name.

-It's useful for site administrators and editors who has more than a hundred users and use language with variety of characters to assign their author quickly.
+It's useful for administrators and editors of websites which have more than a hundred users and use Chinese characters or other character-rich language to assign or switch their author quickly.

 == Screenshots ==

 1. Without plugin.
-Nobody can remember which chinese character is which unicode number.
+It's impossible to remember unicode order for chinese character.
+User should search by their eyes one by one.
 2. With plugin.
 It's easier to find user name.
+Also, you can type alphabet and navigate to the item.

 == Changelog ==